nickdotht/get_next_line/README.md

 Alright, the last command created a `gnl` executable in your directory.
 Now test it with:

 	./gnl m83.txt

+It should read the whole file to you.
+Kinda like a basic `cat` implementation.

 **NOTE:** The lyrics in the text file are from [Claudia Lewis][15] by [M83][16] ;)

 ### How do I try it out?